-Trailer breakaway switch operation, and inverter questions - RV Travel
+Trailer breakaway switch and inverter questions - RV Travel

 Also, I had an inverter installed with an automatic transfer switch so that all of the 120V outlets and systems will work in the trailer.
 It is not powerful enough to run the microwave or air conditioner, but can power anything else in the trailer.
 Besides using the TV while boondocking, my main use is so I can run the absorption refrigerator using electric during travel.
 I have to engage the battery disconnect switch before I turn on the inverter and keep it disconnected while the inverter is on.
 If I have the inverter on and the battery disconnect switch engaged during travel, will this affect the operation of my breakaway switch?

-Thanks for you help in understanding the breakaway switch and the impact on the batteries and brakes. —Graham and Jayme M.
+Thanks for your help in understanding the breakaway switch and the impact on the batteries and brakes. —Graham and Jayme M.

 Dear Graham and Jayme,